 Rotating Schedule: 10 weeks on / 10 weeks off

-Are you a youth focused clinical therapist seeking an adventure or change of pace?
-If so, consider joining our team as a Clinical Therapist.
-Working under the guidance of the Clinical Manager, the Clinical therapist is responsible for providing individual counselling sessions, facilitating psychoeducational and therapeutic groups, and providing educational discussion groups for staff at our residential care facilities.
+Are you a youth focused clinical therapist seeking a change of pace?
+If so, consider joining our team as a Fly-in/Fly-out Clinical Therapist.
+As a member of our interdisciplinary team in a milieu treatment environment you will be working under the guidance of the Clinical Manager, with support from the Senior Residential Manager.
+The Clinical Therapist is responsible for providing individual counselling sessions, facilitating psychoeducational and therapeutic groups, and life-space crisis intervention.

 - Prepare and deliver weekly ‘solos’ – individual therapeutic counselling sessions for each client in care.